TexasInstruments/edgeai-tidl-tools/dockers/dependency_build/README.md

       - [J721E arago linux setup](../J721E/README.md)
    - OSRT dependencies(libs and python whls) for native arago, Ubuntu 18.04 and Ubuntu 20.04 docker containers are generated using the scripts inside the folders
       - qemu (dependencies for Ubuntu Docker containers )
-      - x86 (dependencies for native arago linux)
+      - x86 (cross compilation of dependencies for native arago linux)